svelte-intl Svelte Themes

 • Svelte 5 Runes: Built with Svelte 5's reactive primitives ($state, $derived).

-• ICU Message Format: Supports complex translations including plurals, gender, selects, etc.
+• ICU Message Format: Supports complex translations including plurals, selects, dates, numbers, etc.

-• Type Safety: Automatically derives a Locale type based on your provided translations.
+• Type Safety: Automatically generates a types based on your provided translations.

 • Simple API: Easy-to-use functions (t, setLocale) and reactive state (locale).